Leeadlaf/Collections/README.md

 		 - EE433: 25-33% focus;  3-5hrs
 * Thurs  - will be either taking one of 3 exams or studying for last exam after our presentation
 		 - EE433: 5-15% focus;  1 hr

+**from Lee Adlaf**

+*	Monday - Work 9-5.
+	*	EE433 off and on during the day.
+Have to study for another final in the evening.
+*	Tuesday - Taking a final in the AM, giving a final in the PM, working in-between.
+	*	EE433 in the evening.
+Will finish the rest of the screens / linking / etc.  Hopefully Jeremy / Kuni will have some information for me to display by then?
+*	Wednesday - Work 9-5.
+(We should probebly meet as a group sometime Wednesday)
+	*	EE433 in the afternoon / evening.
+*	Thursday - Work 9-5.